 PDFgear will highlight all instances of the keyword or phrase within the PDF document.
 You can navigate through the search results by clicking on the left or right arrow by clicking on the highlighted instances directly.

-You can utilize the Search feature of a cloud-based PDF editor to look up specific terms or phrases inside the document.
-You can quickly search, edit, and convert PDF files using PDFgear, an online PDF editor.
-It can be applied to a number of activities, such as text-based PDF document searches.
+You can utilize the Search feature of an online PDF editor to look up specific terms or phrases inside the document.
+You can quickly search, edit, and convert PDF files using PDFgear.

 Open PDFgear online PDF editor with the browser on your device.
 Then Upload your PDF file to the online editor.